Banská Bystrica: Transportation

 Banská Bystrica has bus and train connections to the rest of the country, as well as to many other European cities.

 The R1 expressway connects the city to Zvolen and to Slovakia's capital, Bratislava.
 Other roads of state importance connect the city to Brezno (No. 66), to Ružomberok (No. 59) and to Turčianske Teplice (No. 14).

 Banská Bystrica railway station is a junction between the Vrútky–Zvolen railway, which links Banská Bystrica with Žilina and Bratislava, and the Banská Bystrica–Červená Skala railway, which heads east towards Košice.
 Banská Bystrica mesto railway station is a smaller station located closer to the city centre, served by trains on the Vrútky-Zvolen line.

 Public transport in the city is managed by two different companies.
 Dopravný podnik mesta Banská Bystrica is a public service run by the municipality.
 It operates trolleybuses and minibuses.
 The private company SAD Zvolen has a fleet of buses.
 In addition to regular lines, it also offers express and night lines.
 30% of people use their private cars for journeys to work, and the average commute time is 35 minutes.

 Sport

 FK Dukla Banská Bystrica is the local football club, playing in the top Slovak football league, the Corgoň Liga.
-They have their home ground at SNP Stadium, with a capacity of 10,000.
-Other clubs based in the city include the Extraliga ice hockey club HC 05 Banská Bystrica and the basketball club BKP Banská Bystrica.
+The city is also home to the Extraliga ice hockey club HC 05 Banská Bystrica.

-The Národný Atletický Štadión is a multi-purpose stadium, used mainly for athletics and football matches, and is the home ground of MFK Dukla Banská Bystrica.
-The stadium, built in 1959, underwent a complete reconstruction in 2018.
-Motorcycle speedway was held around the football pitch on the site from 1959 to 1966 and hosted a final round of the Czechoslovak Individual Speedway Championship in 1959 and 1960.
-In February of 1936, the Winter Maccabiah Games were held in Banská Bystrica.
+The Národný Atletický Štadión is a multi-purpose stadium, used mainly for athletics and football matches, and is the home ground of Dukla Banská Bystrica.
+Built in 1959, the stadium underwent a complete reconstruction in 2018.
+Motorcycle speedway was held around the football pitch on the site from 1959 to 1966 and the stadium hosted a final round of the Czechoslovak Individual Speedway Championship in 1959 and 1960.
+In February 1936, the Winter Maccabiah Games were held in Banská Bystrica.